mui-lib/mui-lib/README.md

 the props containing actions(functions) passed to `Functional Components` and `Pure Component` are slightly different, as the actions for `Pure Component` are usually constant while the ones for `Functional Component` are designed to be changing between renders.

+A function utility may be implemented to check the differences of values inside props, and ignore the differences of functional actions(having type of *function*) inside props, between the previous props and the next props.

 ## Layouts

 - MuiAppBar